nacollard/GoogleHackathon2024-Lighthouse-Pro/README.md

 ## Prequisites
-You need to have a service-account-key.json file that has the permission to use VertexAI API in the root of the project.
+- You need to have a service-account-key.json file that has the permission to use VertexAI API in the root of the project.
 You can get it by following the instructions here: https://cloud.google.com/docs/authentication/getting-started
+- You also need to have node.js installed on your machine.
+You can download it here: https://nodejs.org/en/download/

 ## Installation